irahorecka/pyforceatlas2/README.md

 ## ForceAtlas2 for Python3 (modified/maintained version)

 #### This is a maintained version of fa2 [python library](https://github.com/bhargavchippada/forceatlas2).
-The source code is same as fa2, while this repo runs smoothly on Python 3.9+ whereas the original fa2 only runs on Python 3.8.
+The source code is same as fa2, but this repo can be installed on Python 3.9+ whereas the original fa2 only runs on Python <3.8.
 --------